Sahithi1214/cf_ai_email_assistant/README.md

 3. **Test the application**:
    - Try typing: "Write a follow-up email to a client about project status"
    - Use voice input by clicking the microphone button
-   - Test the advanced workflow for complex email generation

 ### Deployment

 1. **Deploy to Cloudflare**: